in

-Welcome to our types of ceiling lights ultimate design guide including popular materials, styles and the best light fixtures for your interior design.
-Bedroom with recessed ceiling lights chandelier indirect light in tray ceiling The types of ceiling lights that you choose to install can make or break a room.
-Proper lighting isn’t just important because it allows you to use the room during the nights, but also because it can help create the proper atmosphere.
+The types of ceiling lights you install can make or break a room.
+Proper lighting isn’t just important because it allows you to use the room during the night and can help create the proper atmosphere.

 Think about it.
 If you want a cozy bedroom, you want soft lighting that allows you to move around but is not too bright.
 On the other hand, you want bright lights over your kitchen counter so that you can see what you’re doing.

 The functionality of your room will be affected by the lighting in the room, so you need to be careful when you choose the type of ceiling lights to install.
-Think about what kind of atmosphere you are trying to create and also, what types of activities you want to be able to do while staying in that room.
+Think about what kind of atmosphere you are trying to create and what types of activities you want to do while staying in that room.

 Different Types of Ceiling Lights

-Before you decide what types of ceiling lights to use in your room, you need to be familiar with the common designs that these light fixtures come in.
+Before you decide what types of ceiling lights to use in your room, you must be familiar with the common fixture designs.
 The following are the most common types of ceiling lights according to style and design.

 Recessed Lights

-When a light is set into a ceiling, it is called a recessed light, a can light is another popular term for this style of lighting.
+When a fixture is set into a ceiling, it is called a recessed light.
+A can light is another popular term for this style.

-Recessed lights are a good choice of light fixture for rooms with low ceilings.
-Take note, however, that they don’t really diffuse enough light to light a big space.
-They are, however, a good choice if you are looking for ambient lighting, accent lighting, or as task lights.
+Recessed lights are a good choice of fixture for rooms with low ceilings.
+However, note that they don’t really diffuse enough illumination for a big space.
+However, they are a good choice if you are looking for ambient, accent, or task lights.

-There are two main components of a recessed light fixture, the housing and the trim.
-The housing is the actual light fixture, the recess where the light bulb is mounted.
+A recessed light fixture has two main components: the housing and the trim.
+The housing is the actual light fixture, the recess where the bulb is mounted.

 The trim is a sort of decorated molding.
-It rises from the recess or housing and extends outwards to form the visible outer ring that you see with recessed lights.
-Recessed LED ceiling light
+It rises from the recess or housing and extends outwards to form the visible outer ring you see with recessed lights.

 Recessed Light Trims